samuelbfernandes/simplePHENOTYPES/cran-comments.md

 * Windows 10, R 3.5.0
 * Ubuntu Linux 16.04 LTS, R-release, GCC

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There was 1 NOTE:

-* This is a New submission
+* Possibly mis-spelled words (Fernandes) is a name that has been checked.